manasb-uoe/quanticol-visualisation-tool/README.md

 > **Note:** Even though `moment-timezone-with-data.js` is a superset of `moment-with-locales.min.js`, they are both needed since `moment-with-locales.min.js` is a strict dependency of `bootstrap-datetimepicker.min.js`.

+### Database Population

+The command line script (`db_population.js`) for populating the database is included in `utils/` directory.
+It can be run using the following command:

+<pre>$ node db_population.js <argument></pre>

+The following command-line arguments are allowed:

+*   `live` populates the VehicleLocation collection at regular intervals of 40 seconds.
+It can be manually stopped by pressing <kbd>Ctrl + C</kbd>.
+*   `nonlive` first empties the Stop and Service collections, and then repopulates them with the latest data fetched from the TFE API.
+*   `vehicle_to_services` first empties the VehicleToServices collection, and then repopulates it using the existing Stop and Service collections.

+If any other arguments are supplied to this script, it will print an error message and immediately exit.

+> **Note:** When you first run the database populate script, you must run it in the following order of arguments:
+>
+> 1.  `nonlive` (will exit automatically when done)
+> 2.  `live` (will need to be stopped manually when enough data has been collected)
+> 3.  `vehicle_to_services` (will exit automatically when done)

 ### Project Structure

 When you first clone the repository, `app` directory structure would look like this: